uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 #### Version 3.8

-- Updated the [API Deprecation Guidance](/guides/income-tax-mtd-end-to-end-service-guide/documentation/api-deprecation-guidance.html) section with details of new deprecation headers
+- Updated the [Deprecating APIs](/guides/income-tax-mtd-end-to-end-service-guide/documentation/api-deprecation-guidance.html#deprecating-apis) section with details of new deprecation headers

 #### Version 3.7